 Business credit can affect your ability to qualify for business financing and the terms you’ll receive.
 Establishing a healthy business credit history isn’t as difficult as you might think, and these tips can help you get things started.

-Want to make running your business easier in 2021?
+Want to make running your business easier?
 Establishing business credit or improving your credit profile is a great way to do that.

 Credit history and credit scores can play a big part in helping you scale your business if you want to get approved for financing.